Documenting Changes

 directory.

-Suppose Core is currently developing v12, a first 12.0 has been released, so
+Suppose Core is currently developing v14, a first 14.0 has been released, so

 the Git branch main

 next sprint release.
-So new Changelog entries will be saved in folder
+So new Changelog entries so far were saved in folder

 typo3/